State of Franklin: Secessionist movement

 Rapidly increasing dissatisfaction with North Carolina's governance led to the frontiersmen's calls to establish a separate, secure, and independent state.
 On August 23, 1784, delegates from the North Carolina counties of Washington (which at the time included present-day Carter County), Sullivan, Spencer (now Hawkins County) and Greene—all of which are in present-day Tennessee—convened in the town of Jonesborough.
 There, they declared the lands to be independent of the State of North Carolina.

 Leaders were duly elected.
 John Sevier reluctantly became governor; Landon Carter, speaker of the Senate; William Cage, first speaker of the House of Representatives; and David Campbell, judge of the Superior Court.
 Thomas Talbot served as Senate clerk, while Thomas Chapman served as clerk of the House.
 The delegates were called to a constitutional convention held at Jonesborough in December of that year.
-They drafted a constitution that excluded lawyers, doctors, and preachers as candidates for election to the legislature.
+There, they drafted a constitution that excluded lawyers, doctors, and preachers as candidates for election to the legislature.
 The constitution was defeated in referendum.
 Afterward, the area continued to operate under tenets of the North Carolina state constitution.